This is where it all began.

 At the end of the 1970s a Polish puppet / cut-out animation aired in a number of countries.

 To date the most famous Moomin animation ever made was the Japanese Delightful Moomin Family series, which had its TV debut in 1990.
 The series aired in over 120 countries, followed by repeated reruns.

 A brand-new animated series by Gutsy Animations, Moominvalley, has been co-produced in Finland and in the UK.
 It launched outstandingly successfully in Finland, Japan and in the UK during the spring 2019, with many more launches to come.

 “Moomin Animations – Thrills and Cuddles”, from April 25th, 2019 until January 26th, 2020

-Whether one’s happy memories of Moomin animations are based on the famous Japanese series or the very earliest versions, or if they are getting to know the Moomins via Moominvalley, at the Moomin Museum it is now possible to sit down and relive the experience.
+Whether one’s happy memories of Moomin animations are based on the famous Japanese series or the very earliest versions, or if they are getting to know the Moomins via Moominvalley, at the Moomin Museum it was possible to sit down and relive the experience in 2019.

-In the exhibition you can watch TVs showing different versions of Moomin animations in various techniques from different periods.
-The exhibition will also look at the history of the animations, including a peek at the latest production by Gutsy Animations.
-The exhibits include archival material such as different manuscript versions, hand-drawn sketches, ready animation drawings, three-dimensional models, sound samples and digital mock-ups.
+In the exhibition it was possible to watch TVs showing different versions of Moomin animations in various techniques from different periods.
+The exhibition also looked at the history of the animations, including a peek at the latest production by Gutsy Animations.
+The exhibits included archival material such as different manuscript versions, hand-drawn sketches, ready animation drawings, three-dimensional models, sound samples and digital mock-ups.

-Alongside the animations, the Moomin Museum will present original illustrations from its collections – the “master versions” to which all the later animations owe their existence.
+Alongside the animations, the Moomin Museum presented original illustrations from its collections – the “master versions” to which all the later animations owe their existence.

 Find out more here!